-Master of Science Degree Program in Energy Engineering
+Master of Science in Engineering, Energy Engineering

 The UMass Lowell graduate program in Energy Engineering offers professional training at the master's degree level designed to prepare the student to perform state-of-the-art work on energy systems.
 There are two options: